safwan20/Histogram-Equalization/README.md

 5. Linear filtered Images will be saved in `Equalized_images` with thier filename prefix with `equalized`.

 ### Deployment
-deployment can be in pythonanywhere cloud server.
+deployment can be done in pythonanywhere cloud server.